bcace/ochre/README.md

     cell.front_state = cell.back_state
 ```

-#### Write/write (accumulation)
+#### Accumulation (write/write)

-So after we double-buffered the variables we can still see that the innermost statement of the *back* buffer building pass contains an assignment, which means that we could still have the problem of writing to the same memory from different logical processes.
+So after we double-buffered the variables we can still see that the innermost statement of the *back* buffer building pass contains an assignment, which means that we could still have the problem of writing to the same memory from multiple logical processes.

 Writing to the same memory form different logical processes can be solved by accumulation - when *back* data is being built we have to make sure that operations building it are [commutative](https://en.wikipedia.org/wiki/Commutative_property), in other words we can only use operations that produce the same result regardless of the ordering of their operands.

-Simple examples of commutative operators are `+` and `*` and in the example the `or` operator is also commutative, so if we generalize the first pass from the example into:
+In our example the `or` operator is commutative, so if we generalize the first pass from the example into:

 ```
 foreach cell in cells
     foreach neighbor in cell.neighbors
         if cell.front_state or neighbor.front_state
-            cell.front_state = 1
+            cell.back_state = 1
 ```

 we can unroll the inner loop into:

 ```
 foreach cell in cells
-    cell.front_state = cell.neighbors[0].front_state or cell.neighbors[1].front_state
+    cell.back_state = cell.neighbors[0].front_state or cell.neighbors[1].front_state
 ```

-where we can see that "building" a *back* buffer variable just means that its final value is the result of the same commutative operator being applied between all the operands (in this case neighbor cell states) in whichever order.
+where we can see that "building" a *back* buffer variable just means that its final value is the result of the same commutative operator being applied between all the operands (in this case neighbor cell states) in any order.

 Similarly we could write either `a += Ai` or `b *= Bi` which unroll to: